A hulking great integrated amplifier with a retro style, Paul Rigby climbs the north face of this new Yamaha amplifier

 So now you know.

 One of the most important features of this design is the thing I did not talk about: a built-in DAC.
-Some prospective buyers might baulk at this emission but it pleases me no end.
+That is, there isn’t one in this box.
+Some prospective buyers might baulk at this omission but it pleases me no end.
 Why?
 Firstly, this is Yamaha we’re talking about here.
 One of the most enthusiastic bundlers out there.
 If there’s a chassis out there on the market, Yamaha normally loves to stuff as many features in it as possible.
 You want an amp?
 Sure, have a DAC in there too, why doncha?
 And Bluetooth…and streaming…and a CD player…and DAB radio…and multi-room options…and…Well so it goes on and on.

 Now I understand why an internal DAC is so appealing to many.
 It’s seen as a freebee so there’s that value for money thing.
 Because the DAC is inside the amplifier’s chassis the footprint is lowered.
 Ideal for those who are short of pace.
 There’s no set up involved, that’s already sorted.
 Ideal for beginners.
 There’s no need to buy extra cabling.
 The case for an internal DAC is a strong one.

 On the other hand, there’s plenty of reasons not to have a DAC stuffed, cheek by jowl, inside an amplifier’s chassis.
 Firstly, the cramped conditions inside the chassis means that high frequency noise and vibration moves freely to and from the DAC, veiling essential musical detail.
 Also, any internal DAC is roped into the same build budget as the amplifier.
 It has to compete for limited and finite development funds with the star of the show, that amp.